Jane Avril - Biography

 Jose Shercliff was reported missing presumed dead after a refugee ship was sunk of the coast of Portugal, Jane never believed this news for a minute and hung to the hope that she would return.

-As a distraction Jane would be invited one summer's day to the matinee showing at Michel Simon's theatre were she would share the royal box with Queen Amelia, the former Queen of Portugal and now living in exile in Versailles.
-They enjoyed each others company with the Queen recalling how she had seen Jane dance in her youth, Jane was overjoyed that she was remembered in such a way and returned to the old ladies in triumph!
+As a distraction Jane Avril would be invited one summer's day to the matinee showing at Michel Simon's theatre where she would share the royal box with Queen Amelia, the former Queen of Portugal and now living in exile in Versailles.
+They enjoyed each other’s company with the Queen recalling how she had seen Jane dance in her youth, Jane was overjoyed that she was remembered in such a way and returned to the old ladies in triumph!

 The realities of war went on!